MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/distribution.md

 To use the Fixed Version mode,

-*   [Download][Webview2Installer] the Fixed Version package, and decompress the package.
+*   [Download][Webview2Installer] the Fixed Version package.
+*   Decompress the package using command line `expand {path to the package} -F:* {path to the destination folder}` or with tools such as WinRAR.
+Avoid decompressing through the File Explorer as it may not generate the right folder structure.
 *   Include the decompressed Fixed Version binaries in your project.
 *   Indicate the path to the Fixed Version binaries when creating the WebView2 environment.
     *   For Win32 C/C++, you may create the environment using the [CreateCoreWebView2EnvironmentWithOptions][ReferenceWin32Webview2IdlCreatecorewebview2environmentwithoptions] function.
-Use the `browserExecutableFolder` parameter to indicate the path to the Fixed Version binaries.
+Use the `browserExecutableFolder` parameter to indicate the path to the folder containing `msedgewebview2.exe`.
     *   For .NET, you may do either of the following options to specify the environment.

         > [!NOTE]